Acacia cultriformis, the Knife-leaf Wattle, is a bushy, medium to tall shrub, to 4 metres tall by 4 metres wide.

 It grows in dry sclerophylll woodland as well as mallee-shrublands and heathlands, often on rocky sites as well as sandy soils.

 Australian Wattles at least, can be broadly placed into 1 of 3 recognisable groups:

 The triangular-shaped phyllodes (hence the common name) are crowded along the branches.
-The size of the phyllode varies from 20 to 30 millimetres long by 6 to14 millimetres wide and bluish green in colour.
+The size of the phyllode varies from 20 to 30 millimetres long by 6 to 14 millimetres wide and bluish green in colour.
 There is a prominent gland on the upper margin.

-Up to 30 flowers are carried in usually globular heads.
+The inflorescences comprise up to 40 very small staminate flowers carried in the globular heads.
 The heads, on some plants, are almost oval in shape.
-Blooms are bright yellow and cover plants in mid spring.
+The heads are in racemes of up to 25 in leaf axils; bright yellow and cover plants in mid spring.

 The pods, that follow the flowers, are linear and up to 70 millimetres long (see thumbnail).